 resisting the fundamental unit by which we measure our lives: the next day

 Startling, poignant, and harrowing, Golberg’s voice is informed by an eclectic range of interests, from Bruegel to Jung, Loren Eiseley to Marina Tsvetaeva.
 Equal parts coming-of-age memoir, art history, and philosophical inquiry, My Morningless Mornings is a young person’s reckoning with consciousness.
-We are thrilled for the opportunity to share it with you.

 Praise for My Morningless Mornings